Ria424/developers-animatesdk-docs/Document_object/Document600.md

 #### Returns

-A value of true if the player version was successfully set; false otherwise.
+`boolean`; true if the player version was successfully set; false otherwise.

 #### Description

-Method; sets the version of the Flash Player targeted by the specified document.
+Method; Sets the version of the Flash Player targeted by the specified document.
 This is the same value as that set in the Publish Settings dialog box.

 #### Example